Commvault/CVPowershellSDKV2/readme.md

 -PS > Get-Command -Module CommvaultPowershell

 - For information on any Commvault PowerShell command, run Get-Help [command]
-- For detailed examples on any Commvault PowerShell command, run Get-Help [command] -Examples
+- For detailed examples on any Commvault PowerShell command, run Get-Help [command] -Examples, Get-Help [command] -Full
+- To use a commandlet which accept data in hastable please create the hashtable with the model prefix